sagarsinghal2806/Object-Detection/README.md

 This project demonstrates real-time object detection using the **SSD MobileNet V3** model trained on the **COCO dataset**.
 The code detects multiple objects in an image and draws bounding boxes around them with class labels and confidence scores.

+## This project can be used for images as well as videos...

 ![image](https://github.com/user-attachments/assets/6c54d793-1729-44fd-bd1e-362c1c8e30b0)